anyone-can-cook/rclass1/syllabus/rclass1_syllabus.md

 - __NON-CONFIDENTIAL RESOURCES__: You can also report sexual violence or sexual harassment directly to the University's Title IX Coordinator, 2255 Murphy Hall, titleix\@conet.ucla.edu, (310) 206-3417.
 Reports to law enforcement can be made to UCPD at (310) 825-1491.
 These offices may be required to pursue an official investigation.

 *Faculty and TAs are required under the UC Policy on Sexual Violence and Sexual Harassment to inform the Title IX Coordinator should they become aware that you or any other student has experienced sexual violence or sexual harassment.*

-## Undergraduate Writing Center

-Peer learning facilitators (PLFs) are undergraduates who understand the challenges of writing at UCLA.
-Scheduled appointment and walk-in options are available, see www.wp.ucla.edu/uwc for more information about writing programs and to get assistance with your writing.

--	Due to COVID-19, all physical UWC offices will be closed until further notice
--	All UWC appointments are now online via Zoom and Google Docs
--	Offer virtual drop-in appointments Mon – Thurs from 10am-9pm, Fri from 10am-3pm and Sun from 6-9pm

-For additional campus resources and student services, please review [this document](https://ucla.app.box.com/s/st51pify842ouoc24ae2r80s9sesavmy).